rinshu2510/shopKart/README.md

 # Login page to log in to the website

 ![Screenshot (1514)](https://github.com/rinshu2510/shopKart/assets/65297197/679b2741-f2e2-4843-b135-27692fd941f2)
-# Profile page of the user after he/she login into the website
+# Profile page of the user after he/she logged in to the website

 ![Screenshot (1628)](https://github.com/rinshu2510/shopKart/assets/65297197/0891fc4a-af3d-4083-a01e-356274a0ae7d)
 # user can update their name, email, profile photo